What is sleep apnea?

 Sleep apnea and PAP therapy are gaining more public attention.

-While sleep apnea is no laughing matter, it is encouraging that PAP has reached a greater public awareness…witnessed by such events as this past episode of the nationally televised sitcom “Mike and Molly.”
+While sleep apnea is no laughing matter, it is encouraging that PAP has reached a greater public awareness…witnessed by such events as a past episode of the nationally televised sitcom “Mike and Molly.”

 There are other treatments for sleep apnea.